riptano/astra-portal-getting-started/astracliGettingStarted/README.md

 ### 3g Delete Database

-To delete a db use the `delete` command.
+To delete a db, use the `delete` command.

 ```bash
 astra db delete demo
 ```
 Similar to database creation, `delete` command is a synchronous call which will wait until the database is deleted.
-If you would like to issue the command asynchronously, just add `--asynch`
+If you would like to issue the command asynchronously, just add `--asynch`.

 ### 4 Summary

 In summary, we learned how to install the Astra CLI, access the integrated documentation, work with databases, and run a simple query with CQLSH.
-This just scratches the surface of what you can do with the CLI both in your local development environment and in your automation and CI/CD scripts.
+This just scratches the surface of what you can do with the CLI, both in your local development environment and in your automation and CI/CD scripts.

 If you liked this guide and want to learn more about loading data, click the **Recommended Guides** section below to start using DSBulk.